 When heading into the bush, be prepared.
 Check your survival kit includes a working battery-operated radio, torch and protective woollen clothing.
 If you don’t have wool then something made from natural fibres that covers your arms and legs.
 Synthetics can melt and burn your skin.
-Keep the kit in easy reach in your vehicle.
+Keep the kit within easy reach inside your vehicle.

-Pack a woollen blanket.
+Pack a woollen blanket or fire safety blanket.
 Should you get caught in a fire, a blanket makes a great cover for you and your group.
-Use water sparingly to dampen cloths to put over your face to limit smoke inhalation.
+Use water sparingly to dampen cloths and put them over your face to limit smoke inhalation.
 Keep as much as you can to drink and avoid dehydration.

-Know what to do if caught in a fire.
+Know what to do if you are caught in a fire.
 The NSW Fire Service Fire Safety for Travellers brochure is a valuable resource wherever you are.

-If you wish to set a campfire, here are some important points to remember…
+Be it for warmth or cooking, if you wish to set a campfire here are some important points to remember…

 2. Obey all rules set out in the area you are camping… no exceptions.